imjoseangel/k8s-operator/README.md

 ### Define the API

-This command specifies that the CRD will be called **AppService** and creates the file **api/v1/presentation_types.go**, which you can modify to specify the input parameter of your CRD.
-For this example application, you need only one parameter, called **Markdown**:
+This command specifies that the CRD will be called **AppService** and creates the role **roles/appservice**, which you can modify to specify the input parameter of your CRD:

 ```go
 // PresentationSpec defines the desired state of Presentation